matrix-org/matrix-spec-proposals/drafts/applications_services.rst

    the AS, then the HS queries the AS for the profile of that user.
 If the AS confirms the existence of that user (from its perspective), then the HS creates an account to represent the virtual user.
- * The namespace of virtual user accounts could conform to a structure like
+ * The namespace of virtual user accounts should conform to a structure like
-   @.irc.freenode.Arathorn:matrix.org or similar.
+   @.irc.freenode.Arathorn:matrix.org.
+This lets Matrix users communicate with foreign users who are not yet mapped into Matrix via 3PID mappings or through an existing non-virtual Matrix user by trying to talk to them via a gateway.
  * The AS can preprovision virtual users using the existing CS API rather than lazy-loading them in this manner.